Railroads & Locomotives Railroad Operations Horseshoe Curve

 Black-and-white locomotives on Penn Central history freight train curving through mountains

 A westbound Penn Central freight rounds Horseshoe Curve west of Altoona, Pa., on May 30, 1969, on Track 4.
-Trailing unit 3536, a former Pennsylvania Railroad F7B, is unusual here.
-J. David Ingles photo
+David Ingles photo

 Mention the name, “horseshoe curve,” and your mind will immediately think of the World Famous Horseshoe Curve nestled deep in the Allegheny Mountains west of Altoona, Penn.
 That shouldn’t be a surprise considering this landmark’s history and engineering marvel that’s been attracting visitors for 170 years, ranging from the curious to the most enthusiastic.

-When the Philadelphia-Pittsburgh Pennsylvania Railroad looked to connect Harrisburg in the early 1950s, what stood between the fledgling railroad and westward expansion was the Allegheny Mountains.
-While the Gallitzin Tunnels was one solution to traverse the rugged terrain standing tall at 2,161 feet above sea level, another was a horseshoe-style curve to help ease the gradient, which would reach a maximum of roughly 2.5% along the entire route.
+When the Pennsylvania Railroad looked to connect Pittsburgh with Harrisburg as part of its 1846 charter, what stood between the fledgling railroad and potential westward expansion was the Allegheny Mountains.
+While the Allegheny Tunnel at Gallitzin was one solution to traverse the rugged terrain standing tall at 2,161 feet above sea level, another was a horseshoe-style curve to help ease the gradient, which would reach a maximum of 1.86% along the route.

 When completed, the curve became renowned as one of the eight engineering marvels of the world.
-It resides between 1,500 and 1,900 feet of elevation with a modest incline of 1.45% heading west.
+It resides between 1,500 and 1,900 feet of elevation with an incline of 1.73-1.75% heading west — including a brief 1.45% at the center.
 While the original routing and alignment remains the same, the line has been a primary candidate for improvements and expansion over the years.
 Block signals were introduced in 1875, followed by automatic block signaling in 1900.
 While the original double-track main line was triple-tracked in 1898, and then quadruple-tracked in 1900 — though track No. 2 would eventually be removed in 1981 by PRR successor Conrail.

 Children watch along a fence as a freight train passes